-Dr. Michaela M. Salcher (current position)
+Dr. Rohit Ghai | Dr. Michaela M. Salcher

-Institute of Hydrobiology, Biology Centre CAS
+Department of Aquatic Microbial Ecology, Institute of Hydrobiology, Biology Centre CAS

 Na Sadkach 7, 37005 České Budějovice, Czech Republic

-České Budějovice (Budweis) is a medium-sized town ca. 150 km south of Prague with 100,000 inhabitants, a relaxed atmosphere, and a growing expat community at the Biology Centre and the University.
+České Budějovice (Budweis) is a medium-sized city ca. 150 km south of Prague with 100,000 inhabitants, a relaxed atmosphere, and a growing expat community at the Biology Centre and the University.
 Both the town and the surrounding countryside provide numerous opportunities for research and leisure activities.
 Living costs are low by international standards.